MartinEesmaa/VVCEasy/README.md

 ffmpeg -i input.mp4 -pix_fmt yuv420p inputtranscode.y4m
 ```

-Verify uncompressed video using ffplay before encode to VVENC (important add video size after the input file, else it will not correctly show video like scrambled eggs video):
+Verify uncompressed video using FFplay before encode to VVENC (important add video size after the input file, else it will not correctly show video like scrambled eggs video):
 ```
 ffplay inputtranscode.yuv -video_size 1280x720
 ```

 Default pixel format of ffplay for yuv and y4m is yuv420p without `-pix_fmt` command.

 For y4m, replace `-i inputtranscode.yuv` with `-i inputtranscode.y4m`.
 In `-c:v wrapped_avframe` for y4m only, so you can verify to play Y4M (wrapped_avframe) for VLC, FFplay or MPV player.
-For yuv420p10 on your input video 10 bit, add `-pix_fmt yuv420p10`.
+For yuv420p10 on your input video 10 bits, add `-pix_fmt yuv420p10`.

-Playing ffplay for y4m video with wrapped_avframe, you don't need to put anything commands, just simple play this:
+Playing FFplay for y4m video with wrapped_avframe, you don't need to put anything commands, just simple play this:

 ```
 ffplay transcoded.y4m
 ```

-For easy to verify YUV/Y4M, use YUView, open your YUV or Y4M encoded, make sure video size, YUV/Y4M format and frame rate same like from input video file (e.g. MP4, AVI, MKV and others.
+For easy to verify YUV/Y4M, use YUView, open your YUV or Y4M encoded, make sure video size, YUV/Y4M format and frame rate same like from input video file (e.g. MP4, AVI, MKV and others).

-After verifying correctly your YUV/Y4M video
+After verifying correctly of your YUV/Y4M video
 Encode with VVENC (Simple settings, example)
 ```
 vvencapp -i out.yuv -s 854x480 -r 30 -o vvc.266
 ```
 `-s` means video size, `-r` means frame per second and `-o` means output.
 Note: (Simple) as Default settings is YUV420P (8-bit)

-TIP: You could do alternative without taking much disk space for uncompressed video (Y4M, Recommended):
+TIP: You could do the alternative without taking much disk space for uncompressed video (Y4M, recommended):

 ```
 ffmpeg -i example.mp4 -pix_fmt yuv420p -f yuv4mpegpipe - | vvencapp --y4m -i - --preset medium --qp 35 -o converted.266
 ```

-**PRO TIP: VVENC can detect your fps and video size for y4m file format, so you don't need insert video size and frame per second of vvenc.**
+**PRO TIP: VVENC can detect your fps and video size for y4m file format, so you don't need to insert video size and frame per second of vvenc.**

 **WARNING of vvenc pipe: VVENC does not support two-pass mode only when using pipe call/read from FFmpeg to vvenc.**